michaelasher/CustomRStudioTheme/readme.md

 ## Changing RStudio so Surrounding Regions are Black

 The updates, described above, change only the layout of the panes (e.g. the console, source, etc.).
-If you want to change the colors that surround the panes to further resemble VS code (which has a darker black color), you can add a new .css file to your `~/RStudio.app/Contents/Resources/www/` folder and make an update to the `index.htm` document to reference the new .css file.
-[Riley Roach](https://github.com/riley-roach/RStudio-Customizations) provides the necessary code to do so (along with instructions).
+If you want to change the colors that surround the panes to further resemble VS code (which has a darker black color), [Riley Roach](https://github.com/riley-roach/RStudio-Customizations) provides the necessary instructions to do so.